What Can I Use for Bladder Leaks?

 One of the few remaining taboo topics

-You’ve read this far, so here’s what you need to know about the four types of incontinence.
+You’ve read this far, so here’s what you need to know about the different types of incontinence.
 See if you recognize anything familiar.

 You are not alone!

-Think you are alone?
+Think you're alone?
 Think again.
-Ten per cent of the population – or 3.5 million Canadians - say they experience some form of incontinence.
+10% of the population – or 3.5 million Canadians - say they experience some form of incontinence.

 Embarrassment is not a way of life

-At MyLiberty.Life we understand how embarrassing this is, and how much you want to get on with what is “normal” for you.
+At MyLiberty.Life we understand how embarrassing incontinence can be, and how much you want to get on with what is “normal” for you.
 Guess what?
 Incontinence deserves a mention to the doctor but in the meantime, you need to deal with it.

 - Cindy Clegg